kangaroo72/homelab/snappymail/README.md

-# Snappymail (A Fork from Rainloop) based on the docker-image from kouinkouin
+# Snappymail (A fork from Rainloop)
+based on the docker-image from kouinkouin

 Before running the image, customize the .env-file corresponding your domain.